CONSULTATION FEE RANGE

 - Marijuana use in the workplace.

-- Using cannabis at a public park, recreation center, youth center, or any other public place.
+- Using cannabis at a public park, recreation center, youth center, or another public place.

-- Transporting any pot outside New Mexico or attempting to move a cannabis product outside state lines.
+- Transporting any marijuana outside New Mexico or attempting to move a cannabis product outside state lines.

 - Possessing amounts of medical marijuana that exceed the allotted amount.

-Also, your car is a public place.
-As such, the use of marijuana in your vehicle is prohibited under 26-2B-5 (4).
+Also, your car is a public place which means the use of marijuana in your vehicle is prohibited.